TREASURIES-Bonds sag as Europe acts to curb debt crisis

 It sold $8.87 billion in Treasury bills due between January and July 2012 after dealers submitted $242.7 billion in bids for the short-dated securities, 27 times what the Fed offered.

-The 2-year yield US2YT=RR touched 0.27 percent earlier, a level not seen early August, while the five-yield US5YT=RR briefly broke above 1 percent, the highest in a week.
+As longer-dated debt lagged shorter maturities, the yield curve steepened to 1.70 percent from 1.51 percent earlier this week, which was the flattest since January 2009.
+(Editing by Leslie Adler)

-As longer-dated debt lagged shorter maturities, the yield curve steepened to 1.71 percent from 1.51 percent earlier this week, which was the flattest since January 2009.
-(Editing by James Dalgleish)
+ASHGABAT, Feb 8 Turkmenistan's gross domestic product growth slowed to 6.2 percent last year from 6.5 percent in 2015, state television reported on Wednesday, citing final official data.

 * Cohen & Steers announces preliminary assets under management January 31, 2017